top of page

 “Your mother died today.”

-That was the first thing he said to us.
-At that moment, my 8-year-old self became a hollow shell.
-Night after night I lay awake and felt the universe crush my fragile lining.
+That was the first thing he said.
+I laughed, for surely this was a joke.
+He remained perfectly still, my father, looking down at folded hands.
+It was not a joke.
+At that moment, my 8-year-old self became a hollow shell, emptied by shock, and the universe moved in to crush my fragile lining.

-To capture the light is to tap beauty—the silver lining, the optimistic angle, the gathering of what remains to build again.
+To capture the light is to tap beauty—reveal the silver lining, the optimistic angle.
+It is the gathering of what remains to build new again.

 AUTHOR & MENTOR